 These key energy sector trends in 2024 reflect the increased pressure to successfully transition toward renewable energy sources and reach ambitious net-zero emission targets in time.

 At Proteus, we have seen energy companies address these challenges holistically, by optimizing their entire structure for the future.
-Leveraging technological developments, such as project management software and AI solutions, is imperative to maximizing efficiency and successful project outcomes in the energy sector.
+Leveraging technological developments, such as project management software and AI solutions, is imperative to maximizing efficiency and managing successful projects in the energy sector.

 About Proteus